Non-perturbative method to compute thermal correlations in one-dimensional systems: A brief overview

 Finding the ground state of the operator $\hat K$ is still a formidable task.
 However, the general structure of the operator \eqref{K} [and, hence, of Eq.~\eqref{K_dens_phase}] that contains only local pairwise interactions admits for a solution.
 First of all, we notice that Eq.~\eqref{K_dens_phase} is invariant with respect to simultaneously shifting both the angles $\theta_R $ and $\theta_L$ by the same value.
 The (non-degenerate) ground state $\Psi _0$ must be independent of $\theta _+=(\theta_R + \theta_L)$.
 Using a proper basis for the expansion in $r_R$, $r_L$ and $\theta_-=(\theta_R - \theta_L)$ we are able to obtain $\Psi _0(r_R,r_L,\theta _-)$, for details see~\cite{we-PRA}.
-After having obtained the ground state, we can integrate Eq.~(\ref{Ito}) by the forward Euler method, using the pseudorandom generator to simulate the random term.
+After having obtained the ground state, we can integrate Eq.~(\ref{Ito}) by the forward Euler method, using a pseudo-random generator to simulate the random term.

 In the following we will focus on discussing the relative phase fluctuations $\theta_-$, because they can be accessed experimentally through matter-wave interferometry~\cite{Schumm05}.
 While it only makes sense to discuss the phase $\theta_-(z)$ modulo $2\pi$ for a single point, the unbound phase differences $\theta_-(z) - \theta_-(z')$ between two different points $z$ and $z'$ have a physical meaning.
-We obtain continuous phase profiles from the numerical samples for $\psi_{R,L}$ through phase unwrapping, i.e., by assuming that $\theta_-$ between neighbouring points on the numerical grid does not differ by more then $\pi$.
+We obtain continuous phase profiles from the numerical samples of $\psi_{R,L}$ through phase unwrapping, i.e., by assuming that $\theta_-$ between neighbouring points on the numerical grid does not differ by more then $\pi$.
 The same procedure has been applied to experimental data in Ref.~\cite{Schweigler17}.
-We compare the results for the two coupled quasicondensates to the predictions of the sine-Gordon (SG) model